Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

 Exceptional sonic abilities aside, the HD 820s are typically Sennheiser.
 They’re classy and well made, built sturdily enough to return years of enjoyment.
 It's obvious someone has thought carefully about the materials, from the plastics on the earcup to the metal on the headband and microfiber earpad.
 As you may have guessed from the price tag, they're intended for home use and come with a range of cables including one with an XLR4 connection on the amp end.

-At around £2,000, these over-ears aren't cheap, and you'll need a high quality source and a DAC to hear them at their best.
+These over-ear headphones aren't cheap, and you'll need a high quality source and a DAC to hear them at their best.
 But for the serious home listener, they come highly recommended.

 Read the full review: Sennheiser HD 820

 Aspirational.
 That's the word that describes these headphones.
-At £2800 / $3000 / AU$4500, they're out of the reach of most of us, but if your budget can stretch this far, they deliver performance in spades.
+At £2800 ($3000, AU$4500), they're out of the reach of most of us, but if your budget can stretch this far, they deliver performance in spades.
 Sound is incredibly dynamic, with a spacious presentation and plenty of drive.

 Essentially, the Stellias are the closed-backed version of the Utopias – one of the finest-sounding pairs of headphones on the planet.
 As you'd expect, build quality is superb.
 High-quality leather and beautifully-machined metal pieces give the Stellias an aura of luxury.